 Batteries are rated to perform to capacity at certain temperatures.
 Variations in temperature affect performance of the batteries.
-An example of amp hour performance is shown in Table 2-1.
-HySecurity mounts the battery pack near the transformer to provide residual heat around the batteries which guards against amp hour loss.
+An example of amp hour performance is shown in Table 2-3.
+HySecurity mounts the battery pack near the transformer to provide residual heat around the batteries which guards against amp hour loss in colder climates.

-Table 2-1.
+Table 2-3.